At a Glance

 When to use the debt snowball method

 If you’re eager to see progress sooner rather than later, then the debt snowball method may be the way to go, especially if this approach will keep you motivated and on track to paying off your debt.
+A debt snowball calculator can help you determine how quickly you’ll be able to do just that.

 When to use the debt avalanche method